Coos and cuteness – could your baby become an influencer?

 Your Responsibility As The Parent

 You are fully responsible for your baby.
 Social media sensationalism should never overtake your primary responsibility in this situation: which is to parent your baby.
-Your baby’s wellbeing and safety is always the top priority before anything else.
+Your baby’s well-being and safety are always the top priority before anything else.

 Never let building an influence around your baby take away from the early childhood that they have the right to have, and the childhood that they can only live once.
 Neither should it subtract from the happiness in your family.